gargsaar/singlepage_website_ni/_posts/2019-09-22-dont-you-say-who-care-I-do.markdown

 ---
 It was a usual summer morning, sky was bright and clear.
 Appa was at the breakfast table, exactly at seven.
 He turned, startled, to find a large cauliflower-shaped lady, his wife, loomed over him to put a Palappam in his plate.
 I joined late, exactly after 3 minutes.
 I wondered why he ate only Palappam – day and night.
 I closed my eyes to ask Achamma, my deceased grandma who was enjoying chicken curry in heaven, ‘Why?’
 Even she didn’t know why Appa was so content.
 I liked chicken curry, but who cared what I liked.

-By that time I started, Appa was done.
-"I want to have one more," I said.
-"I’ll not wait," he replied, and left the table.
+By the time I started, Appa was done.
+I wanted to have one more, but he’ll not wait, he signaled, and left the table.
 Amma, who stood close by me, had a tumbler in her hand, filled with filter coffee.
 She looked at me.
 I thought she would throw the tumbler on his head to break it into two.
 His head, not the tumbler.
 To my disappointment, she did nothing.
 I wished she had the courage to at-least think about it.

 I had the courage, but I kept silent for two reasons: I didn’t want to walk for 4 kms as I needed to preserve energy for the dance competition; and I didn’t want Amma to get a scold because of me.

 I sat on our scooter, cross-legged, holding Abba’s white shirt against which it was impossible to spot a spot.
 He followed the same route every day.
 I knew a shortcut, but who cared what I knew.
 He never speaks to me.
 Maybe, he is still upset with what I did to his nose.

 Achamma was extremely happy with the news of my birth.
 I was the first girl in the family after eight cousin brothers.
 She was so excited to see me in the hospital that she ran with all enthusiasm towards the room.
 She was a strong woman.
-She pushed the door with full power without realizing Abba was standing just behind.
+She pushed the door with full power without realizing Abba was standing behind the door.
 Frightened with Achamma’s sudden attack, Abba fell flat on the ground, and broke his nose.
 So the news of my birth was literally a breaking news for him.

 From a distance his nose looked ok, but up close it had bent towards a side.
 I thought he must be happy with his peculiar nose that made him famous, but who cared what I thought.